hanzjk/GPA_App/README.md

 # GPA Calculator App

-Cumulative Grade Point Average Calculator App which is applicable for all universities that uses 4.0 scale.
+Cumulative Grade Point Average Calculator App built using Flutter with Firebase.
+This app is designed for the use of any university that uses 4.0 scale.

 ## Features
 1. Calculate the CGPA